pratik9333/The-Social-Coders-Network/README.md

 - Users can log in and add their add upto four coding profiles such as leetcode, codechef, codeforces and github.
 - The scrapper will scrap coding websites and will show the coding background and experience of the user.
 - It has peer review feed feature, where other can rate/vote the candidate profile based on their coding experience.
-- On the basis of upvote/downvote on the candidate's profile, a rating algorithm is created to score the candidate.
+- The rating algorithm rates user based on the coding experience of user (such as no of problems solved, github commits, pull req, etc) and peer votes.
 - You can add new friends/refer to see your profile and can start conversation for collaboration, sharing experience etc.
-- A leaderboard where everyone can see the global users as well as their friends with their overall rating(based on peer review)
+- A leaderboard where everyone can see the global users as well as their friends with their overall rating(based on peer review and coding exp).

 ## Install